Formalizing Stack Safety as a Security Property: Properties by Example

 We now show how this security semantics can be used to define notions of confidentiality, integrity, and correct control flow in such a way that many classes of bad behavior, including the attacks in \cref{fig:f}, are detected as security violations.

-\paragraph*{Well-bracketed Control Flow}
+\paragraph*{Well-Bracketed Control Flow}

-To begin with, what if {\tt f} returns to an unexpected place (i.e. \(\PCname \neq 20\) or \(\SP \neq 980\))?
-We consider this to violate \(\wbcf\). \(\wbcf\) is a relationship between call steps and their corresponding return steps: just after the return, the program counter should be at the next instruction following the call, and the stack pointer should be the same as it was before the call.
-Both of these are essential.
-In \cref{subfig:WBCF}, the attacker adds 16 to the return address and then returns, thus bypassing the {\tt if}-test in the code and outputting {\tt secret}.
+To begin with, if {\tt f} returns to an unexpected place (i.e., \(\PCname \neq 20\) or \(\SP \neq 980\)), we say that it has violated \(\wbcf\). \(\wbcf\) is a relationship between call steps and their corresponding return steps: just after the return, the program counter should be at the next instruction below the call, and the stack pointer should have the same value that it had before the call.
+Both of these are essential for security.
+In \cref{subfig:WBCF}, the attacker adds 16 to the return address and then returns; this bypasses the {\tt if}-test in the code and outputs {\tt secret}.
 In \cref{subfig:WBCF2}, the attacker returns with \(\SP' = 988\) instead of the correct \(\SP = 980\).
 In this scenario, given the layout of {\tt main}'s frame,